 This 1.81-acre site is known as Summit Office Plaza (West).
 Existing uses are commercial.
 According to LoopNet, a commercial broker website, the site consists of 140 parking spaces and a three-story professional office building built in 1984.
-Tenants include a massage therapist, financial office, and software developer.
-This site has a low as-built FAR of 0.75 FAR, indicating that the site is underutilized.
-According to the Orange County Office of the Treasurer-Tax Collector, the assessed improvement value on this site is 44 percent of the total assessed value (land plus improvements), which also indicates that redevelopment is likely.
+Tenants include a massage therapist, financial office, and software developer According to the Orange County Office of the Treasurer-Tax Collector, the assessed improvement value on this site is 44 percent of the total assessed value (land plus improvements), which also indicates that redevelopment is likely.
+The City has received a letter of support from the property owner conveying strong support for including Site 81 in the Housing Element as an opportunity site.
+The property was listed for sale in October 2022 and since that time, nearly 100% of the serious interest from buyers is for redevelopment of the site to residential uses.
+Given this strong level of interest and the owner's willingness to consider a sale, there is a clear path towards this location being redeveloped for residential in the next several years.
+Staff has also discussed this site with multiple housing developers with interest in this site for residential development.
+This site owner also owns adjacent Site 87.